In-patient luxury rehab center in Thailand

 Selective serotonin reuptake inhibitors (SSRIs) are antidepressants.
 In fact, they’re the most commonly prescribed medications for the treatment of depression.
 These drugs work by increasing serotonin levels in the brain, hence the term “selective” – they don’t act on other neurotransmitters.
 More precisely, SSRIs inhibit the absorption of serotonin into neurons.
 As a result, more serotonin is available for better transmission of messages between neurons.

-Doctors may prescribe SSRIs to patients with body dysmorphia because decreased levels of serotonin play a significant role in the development of this condition.
-Plus, in some cases, body dysmorphia and depression overlap, meaning SSRIs could help patients manage their symptoms.
+Doctors prescribe SSRIs to patients with body dysmorphia because decreased levels of serotonin play a significant role in the development of this condition.
+Plus, in certain cases, body dysmorphia and depression overlap, meaning SSRIs help patients manage their symptoms.
 The role of SSRIs is to help patients control their thoughts and behaviors more effectively.

 3. Medication